SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         where you need to replace `<region>`, `<project-id>` and `<registry-name>` with your own values.

-12. Another way of triggering cloud build is to directly use the `gcloud` command.
-This can be useful if you want to trigger the build locally or from a different service.
-How would you trigger the build from the command line?

-    ??? success "Solution"

-        You can trigger a build by running the following command:

-        ```bash
-        gcloud builds submit --config=cloudbuild.yaml .
-        ```

-        This command will submit a build to the cloud build service using the configuration file `cloudbuild.yaml` in the current directory.

-13. (Optional) Instead of using the built-in trigger in GCP, another way to activate the build-on code changes is to integrate with Github Actions.
+8. (Optional) Instead of using the built-in trigger in GCP, another way to activate the build-on code changes is to integrate with Github Actions.
 This has the benefit that we can make the build process depend on other steps in the pipeline.
 For example, in the image below we have conditioned the build to only run if tests are passing on all operating systems.
 Lets try to implement this.